 Getting Started with Blazor Diagram Component in Web App

-This section briefly explains about how to include Blazor Diagram component in your Blazor Web App using Visual Studio.
+This section briefly explains how to include the Blazor Diagram component in your Blazor Web App using Visual Studio, Visual Studio Code, and the .NET CLI.

 Prerequisites

-Step 1: Create a new Blazor Web App
+Step 1: How to Create a New Blazor Web App

-Step 2: Install Syncfusion® Blazor Diagram and Themes NuGet in the Blazor Web App
+Step 2: How to Install Syncfusion® Blazor Diagram and Themes NuGet Packages in the Blazor Web App

 NOTE